yeofrancis/BabiesPython/README.md

 # BabiesPython
+This repo hold the below for a small group of community starting the journey on Python  \
-Learning exercises for CS50 Python
+  - Learning exercises for CS50 Python.
- - Problem Set 0
- - Problem Set 1
- - Problem Set 2
- - Problem Set 3
+  - Automation projects.
+  - Cloud projects